rclone/rclone/docs/content/docs.md

 completely disabled (full speed).
 Anything between 11pm and 8am will remain unlimited.

 Bandwidth limits only apply to the data transfer.
-The don't apply to the bandwith of the directory listings etc.
+They don't apply to the bandwidth of the directory listings etc.

 Note that the units are Bytes/s not Bits/s.
 Typically connections are measured in Bits/s - to convert divide by 8.
 For example let's say